syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ## Open new task dialog with default values

-You can open a new task dialog with default values by using `beforeOpenAddDialog` request type in [actionBegin](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_ActionBegin) event.
+You can set default values when new task dialog opens using [actionBegin](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_ActionBegin) event when `requestType` is `beforeOpenAddDialog`.

 {% if page.publishingplatform == "aspnet-core" %}